mkdir-helen/edit-image/README.md

 ## Challenges
-The biggest challenge I encountered was trying to integrate Cloudinary with the React Crop.
+The biggest challenge I encountered was trying to integrate Cloudinary with the React Image Crop.
+The React Image Crop has a preview image which is a canvas.
+With the help of some  [codes](https://www.codingforentrepreneurs.com/blog/a-few-javascript-methods-for-images-files/) I borrowed, I was able to convert canvas image to Base64, which could be also converted to downloadable files.
+Cloudinary needed image URLs for editing and transforming its images, so I couldn't use Base64 as an image source.
+I decided to upload images to Cloudinary to retrieve the image URL every time a user wanted to save the cropped image and edit them further.
+I have considered updating images in Cloudinary instead of uploading a new file each time, but uploading seemed the more time efficient option so I stuck to uploading and deleting previous images, which were created in the cropping process.

+## Future Additions
+ * Be able to update images instead of creating newly edited images

 ## Acknowledgments
 ### Shoaib Bhimani - Setting up Cloudinary in Node